The softcore and hardcore movies of Torgny Wickman that have been cut or banned in Australia.

 (d) LANGUAGE OF LOVE August 2, 1973: The Minister (Mr Lionel Murphy) directs that the film be registered and that all publicity material carry the words “this is a sex education film.”

 The idea of warnings has been widely canvassed for some time.
 It is thought, by some, that warnings should be attached to films which are particularly violent, sexually graphic, linguistically crude etc.

 However, our Board and many state officials involved in censorship decisions and policy believe that although the idea is sound, implementation would be difficult, unless new legislation were introduced prohibiting the use of these warnings in a sensationalistic and exploitative way.
 If warnings were exploited, the point of the exercise would be reversed, attention would be drawn to these films and warnings could be used as an advertising gimmick.– How Australian Film Censorship Works

 – Cinema Papers No. 11

-LANGUAGE OF LOVE became of the earliest titles issued on the Video Classics label, with the first being issued in 1980.
-It was packaged in a black cardboard slipcase with the following warning on the cover.
+LANGUAGE OF LOVE became one of the earliest titles on the Video Classics label.
+The first appeared in 1980, packaged in a black cardboard slipcase with the following warning on the cover.

 1980– Video Classics cover